jmyounker/plx/README.md

 >
 ```

-And now we have a subcommand:
+And now you have a subcommand:
 ```
 > foo bar commands
 car